Overview

 Before your appointment, make a list of:

-• Key personal information, including medications and supplements your child takes and whether anyone in your immediate family has had similar symptoms
+- Key personal information, including medicines and supplements your child takes and whether anyone in your immediate family has had similar symptoms.

-• Information about your child's diet, including food and drinks he or she usually consumes
+- Information about your child's diet, including food and drinks your child usually consumes.

 What to expect from your doctor

-Your doctor might ask some of the following questions:
+Your healthcare team might ask some of the following questions: